Domestic and International Shipping

 Shipping Service Categories

-The supported shipping services for the site are grouped into several categories.
+The supported shipping service options for an eBay marketplace are grouped into several categories.
 Shipping service categories include Economy, Standard, Expedited, One-Day Service, and Other.
-A shipping service is classified into a category based on how the shipping time range provided by the service aligns with the shipping time range defined for the category.
+A shipping service option is classified into a category based on how the shipping time range provided by the service aligns with the shipping time range defined for the category.

 You cannot specify a ShippingCategory in the Add/Revise/Relist family of API calls, as eBay does this categorization behind the scenes.
 ShippingCategory is read-only data that is returned in the ShippingServiceDetails and ShippingCategoryDetails container of GeteBayDetails.
 One possible use of ShippingCategoryDetails is to sort shipping services by ShippingCategory and then populate a pick list.

-Call GeteBayDetails with the DetailName input filter set to ShippingServiceDetails to view valid shipping services for each country.
+Call GeteBayDetails with the DetailName input filter set to ShippingServiceDetails to view valid shipping service options for each country.

 Global Shipping Services

 With the Global Shipping Program, the seller can use any domestic shipping category and service for the domestic leg of the shipment.
-The name of the selected service doesn't appear to the buyer, and its cost is incorporated into the overall shipping cost for Global Shipping.
+The name of the selected domestic service does not have to be specified in an API call, and it doesn't appear to the buyer.
+Its cost is incorporated into the overall shipping cost for Global Shipping.

 For the international leg of the shipment, Global Shipping has no equivalent to the domestic shipping categories; the level of service is determined by the international shipping provider, which specifies an international shipping service to complement the domestic shipping service chosen by the seller.